TanyaGupta1901/Hiraeth/README.md

 > Hiraeth is an initiative to provide the inclusion of local entrepreneurs into the global market.
 There're several unnoticed and unpaid talents across the country which require a little support and they can do wonders.

-In the era of covid-19, when businesses are going virtual it becomes even harder to survive.
-This brings in itself a new set of challenges, and we see a lot of potential for technology to bridge these challenges and hurdles in a significant way.
+In the era of covid-19, when businesses are going virtual it becomes even harder for them to survive.
+This brings in itself a new set of challenges.
+Artists are served hard time making their ends for living and we see a lot of potential for technology to bridge these challenges and hurdles in a significant way.
 In this context, Hiraeth aims to bridge some of them by providing a marketplace, updates on opportunities to grow, financial support, and consultancy.
+High time we value their talents right.
+We all have watched local artists undersell their art to earn their chapati, Hiraeth provide them a platform with necessary guidance to reach the global market.

 ## Screenshots